Donna Hylton: Post-prison

 Following her release, Hylton has advocated for the "humanitarian" release of aging prisoners.

-In 2016 it was announced that Rosario Dawson was attached to a movie version of Hylton's life story, A Little Piece of Light.
+In 2016, it was announced that Rosario Dawson was attached to a movie version of Hylton's life story, A Little Piece of Light.
 The film is in development, in search of a screenwriter and director.

 In January 2017, Hylton was a featured speaker at the Women's March on Washington.
 During the speech, she refers to herself as “inmate #86G0206,” and spoke about issues facing women who are in prison.

 In her memoir, A Little Piece of Light: A Memoir of Hope, Prison, and a Life Unbound, published in June 2018, Hylton expressed sympathy for her victim, a husband and father.
 "Even now," she writes, "half a decade after leaving prison, not a day goes by that I don't think about Mr. Vigliarolo.
 Not a day goes by that I don't think of his family, the fear they must have felt as they imagined him in fear, wondering where he was for eleven nights and worried for what he might have been experiencing.”

 On August 20, 2020, the Democratic National Committee (DNC) included Hylton in a list of 22 of "America's most impactful community leaders" who participated in a video reading of the Preamble to the Constitution during a televised portion of the convention."

+In 2023, Hylton’s work in criminal justice reform and her advocacy for formerly incarcerated women were the subject of the short documentary Finding the Light.
+Directed and shot by Brandon Haynes, the film explores her journey from incarceration to activism and highlights the impact of her nonprofit, A Little Piece of Light.
+The documentary was produced by Represent Justice and Guerrilla Wolf and has been screened at various festivals, further amplifying Hylton’s mission to support marginalized communities affected by the prison system.